What Is API Testing?

 User interfaces are notoriously difficult to test.
-Meanwhile, the API, the outer shell of our application, is still relatively easy to test.
+Meanwhile, the API (application programming interface), the outer shell of our application, is still relatively easy to test.
 API testing entails running automated tests on our API.
 It's a part of integration testing and is usually performed by developers and/or a build server, though testers can help with the test design.

 In this article, we'll explore API testing, what it is, how it differs from other types of tests, and what the advantages of API testing are.
 We'll also cover the different types of API tests, how to perform them, and some best practices.

 API Testing vs. Unit Testing

 Unit testing is a form of software testing where we write automated tests for relatively small units of code.
 How small these units are differs from team to team, but developers will often write unit tests for single functions.
 These are functions that are not publicly available to the user interface on their own, and their unit tests check the inner details of the system.

 As developers construct the system, these units start to interact with each other.
 When that happens, Developers move on to integration tests to test the correct integration of the different units.
 API tests are integration tests at the outermost level, just before we include the user interface.
 In case of web services, API testing is the same as end to end testing, because there is no user interface.

 API testing is also much broader than testing the integration of the underlying units.
 Under the umbrella of API testing, we can also test API endpoints that the application consumes instead of produces (i.e. its dependencies).
 We can even test if the API reacts fast enough or responds well to security attacks.
 We'll look at the different kind of API tests later in this article.

 The different kinds of API tests we already mentioned tell us why API tests are important, even if we already have unit and integration tests.
 The API is the layer that is susceptible to security attacks.
 This layer includes all underlying logic and services that add up to the total response time.
 And of course, it's the layer in front of the entire backend, and it allows access for testing the bulk of our application.